molepigeon/think-2406-lab/2_container_registry/6_cise.md

 1. Make sure that the `mypod` is gone from your cluster.

+    `kubectl delete --ignore-not-found pod mypod`

 2. Try to create the `mypod` pod.

     `kubectl apply -f mypod.yaml`

     The deployment is not allowed because of the vulnerabilities in the image.

-    ```text
-    admission webhook "va.hooks.securityenforcement.admission.cloud.ibm.com" denied the request: The Vulnerability Advisor image scan assessment found issues with the container image that are not exempted.
-Refer to your image vulnerability report for more details by using the command `ibmcloud cr va`.
+    ``admission webhook "va.hooks.securityenforcement.admission.cloud.ibm.com" denied the request: The Vulnerability Advisor image scan assessment found issues with the container image that are not exempted.
+Refer to your image vulnerability report for more details by using the command `ibmcloud cr va`.``
-    ```

 3. Edit the pod definition to use the image without vulnerabilities.
 Change the image tag from `3.6` to `latest`.